-Command -procprecise [input1] [input2] [inputn] Example -procprecise "C:\My Data\COD17254.clk" "C:\My Data\COD17254.sp3" Description Specifies the precise clock and orbit files to use during processing.
+Command -procprecise [input1] [input2] [inputn] Example -procprecise "C:\My Data\COD17254.clk" "C:\My Data\COD17254.sp3"

+Description Specifies the precise clock and orbit files to use during processing.
 Input Full file paths and names of the SP3 and CLK files or COR files (for TerraStar NRT users).
 Notes This command is mostly intended for PPP, but is available to all projects.
 This command can read multiple input files for projects spanning more than one day.
 Required?
-No. If performing PPP processing and this command is not used, the utility will download the Requireus required precise files.
+No. If performing PPP processing and this command is not used, the utility will download the required precise files.

 Command -procstatic [input]

 Example -procstatic fixed

 Description Specifies the mode of processing to use for static data.

-Towns of float for float static processing.
+Input float for float static processing.

-Input fixed for fixed static processing.
+fixed for fixed static processing.

 Notes Only applicable for static data.
 See -remstatic for more information.

 Required?
 No. Default is to perform float static processing.

-Command procmsg [on/off] Example procmsg on Description Specifies whether or not to write all messages to disk.
-In contact on to have all messages written to a file on disk (in addition to the console).
-Input off to have all messages written only to the console.
-Materi The output file name will use this convention: " <project name="">ProcMsg.log"</project> Notes Processing messages will always be written to the console.
+Command -procmsg [on/off] Example -procmsg on Description Specifies whether or not to write all messages to disk.
+Input on to have all messages written to a file on disk (in addition to the console). off to have all messages written only to the console.
+Notes The output file name will use this convention: " roject name ProcMsg.log" Processing messages will always be written to the console.
+The log file will also capture messages relating to any download attempts for base station and corrections data.
+These messages do not appear in the console.
 Required?
 No. By default the messages will only be written to the console.

-Table 43: List of Processing Modes (for -procmode)
+Table 42: List of Processing Modes (for - procmode)

 Processing Mode Input

 GNSS-only differential dgps

-GNSS-only precise point positioning (PPP) ppp
+GNSS-only precise point positioning (PPP) ррр

 GNSS+IMU tightly-coupled (differential) tc

-GNSS+IMU loosely-coupled (differential) Ic
+GNSS+IMU loosely-coupled (differential) lc

 GNSS+IMU tightly-coupled (PPP) ppptc

 GNSS+IMU loosely-coupled (PPP) ppplc

-Table 44: List of Data Processing Types (for -procdata)
+Table 43: List of Data Processing Types (for -procdata)